Tonyliu2ca/garageband/README.md

 ./get_gb_content.py [-h] [-o <folder>] [-l] [-y YYYY]
         -h          Display help
         -o <folder> Output download to specified folder.
-                    Folder is created if it does not exist, If -o is not supplied, default location is /tmp -l          List downloads available
+                    Folder is created if it does not exist.
+                    If -o is not supplied, default location is /tmp -l          List downloads available
         -y YYYY     Specify content release year to download that content